NewcastleRSE/evolving-hands-tei-converter/documentation/customEvents/persHover.md

 ```

 # Event object
 The data for personal name is included in the `event.detail` object, which you should capture when adding the event listener.
-The specific strucutre of the object can differ depending on the kind of data encoded on the TEI file, but it should normally be as follows:
+The specific structure of the object can differ depending on the kind of data encoded on the TEI file, but it should normally be as follows:

 ```
 event.detail: object {